invictus717/MetaTransformer/README.md

 # 🌟 News
 * **2023.8.2:** 🎉🎉🎉 The implementation of Meta-Transformer for image, point cloud, graph, tabular, time-series, X-Ray, hyper-spectrum, LiDAR data has been released.
-We also release a very powerful foundation model for Autonomous Driving.
+We also release a very powerful foundation model for Autonomous Driving 🚀🚀🚀.
-* **2023.7.23:** We have released the code and pretrained weights for image understanding and time-series forcasting.
 * **2023.7.22:** 🌟🌟🌟 Pretrained weights and a usage demo for our Meta-Transformer have been released.
 Comprehensive documentation and implementation of the image modality are underway and will be released soon.
 Stay tuned for more exciting updates!⌛⌛⌛
 * **2023.7.21:** Paper is released at [arxiv](https://arxiv.org/abs/2307.10802), and code will be gradually released.
 * **2023.7.8:** Github Repository Initialization.